Littleunidragon/Littleunidragon.github.io/first computers.md

 [![First electronically stored program to be executed by a computer, written by Tom Kilburn in 1948 for the SSEM.|307](https://www.computerhope.com/jargon/s/ssem-program.png)](https://www.computerhope.com/jargon/e/edsac.htm)   ![Manchester Mark 1](https://www.computerhope.com/cdn/manchester-mark-1.jpg "Manchester Mark 1")

 Around the same time, the [**Manchester Mark 1**](https://www.computerhope.com/jargon/m/mark-1.htm) was another computer that could run stored programs.
 Built at the Victoria University of Manchester, the first version of the Mark 1 computer became operational in April [1949](https://www.computerhope.com/history/1949.htm).
 Mark 1 was used to run a program to search for Mersenne [primes](https://www.computerhope.com/jargon/p/prime-number.htm) for nine hours without error on June 16 and 17 that same year.
-## First Computer Program to Run on a Computer
-University of Manchester researchers Frederic Williams, Tom Kilburn, and Geoff Toothill develop the Small-Scale Experimental Machine (SSEM), better known as the Manchester "Baby."
-The Baby was built to test a new memory technology developed by Williams and Kilburn -- soon known as the Williams Tube – which was the first high-speed electronic random access memory for computers.
-Their first program, consisting of seventeen instructions and written by Kilburn, ran on June 21st, 1948.
-This was the first program in history to run on a digital, electronic, stored-program computer.
 ![[first computers-20240106145607544.webp|318]]

 ## SSEC goes on display